 On the town side of the harbour, you'll find Captain Jacks restaurant which is right on the water.
 Here trivia pursuit and bingo are played a couple nights a week for 80% of the pot and free drinks.
 Their newest event is Walmart Night when everybody dressed in "Walmart clothes" for prizes.
 Red neck drinks sold.
 Just down the harbour is the Harbour's Edge, another lively spot.
 Both have music a couple a nights a week and both are closed one night too.
 Cruising through Hope Town you'll no doubt noticed the new coffee shop in town, WiFi and all, called appropriately enough the Hope Town Coffee House, and offers fresh baked pastries, quiches and stratas all based on family recipes.
 The town's newest spot is, "Sip Sip" - a common term in the Bahamas meaning to Gossip.
 It's proprietor is Bonnie Hall, preacher Vernon's daughter.
 Sip Sip is a wine bar that includes after dinner drinks and cordials.
 No Pina Colada here.
 If you want a cigar, you have to step out onto the back porch.
 She's located on the upper road next to the liquor store.

 The White Sound Area of Elbow Cay lies three miles south of Hope Town where you'll find Elbow Cay's three other resorts.
 Two lie between White Sound and the Ocean.
-They are Abaco Inn. where we stay on alternate trips, and the Sea Spray a short walk beyond.
+They are, The Abaco Inn, where we stay on alternate trips, and the Sea Spray a short walk beyond.
 We should mention, this area usually suffers serious damage by passing hurricanes as it did with Floyd then some years later by Jeanne.
-Just south of the Abaco Inn during both of those storms, the island was cut in two with the opening of a pass between White Sound and the Atlantic Ocean isolating the Sea Spray and the whole south end of the island.
+Just south of the Abaco Inn during both of those storms, the island was cut in half with the opening of a pass between White Sound and the Atlantic Ocean isolating the Sea Spray and the whole south end of the island.
 The locals, true to form, had the pass filled in, in no time at all.
 Today there is no sign of the devastation.
 Fact is things were pretty much rebuilt in time for the next tourist season.
 Imagine that happening in the US.